maxtkc/mvths-wiki/docs/029-mcp9808-temperature-sensor.rst

 Setup
 -----

-1. Find an MCP9808 in the bin labeled “Temperature Sensor”
+1. Find an MCP9808 in the bin labeled “Sensors(Light, Color and Temperature)”
 2. Remove the power (USB cable) from your breadboard.
 3. Insert the MCP9808 into your breadboard.
 4. Connect Vdd to power and Gnd to ground.